ConstitutioN of the

 (A) All persons of Indian blood who were enrolled or were entitled to be enrolled on the official census roll of the Ponca Tribe as of January 1, 1940, provided that within five years after the adoption of this Constitution the said roll may be corrected by the Business Committee of the Ponca Tribe, subject to approval of the Secretary of the Interior.

-(B) All children of one-eighth or more Ponca Indian blood born since the date of said roll, one of whose parent is a member of the Ponca Indian Tribe.
+(B) All children of one-eighth or more Ponca Indian blood born since the date of said roll, one of whose parent or grandparent is a member of the Ponca Indian Tribe.

 SECTION 2.
-The business Committee shall have power to prescribe rules and regulations, subject to the approval of the Secretary of the Interior, governing future membership including adoptions and loss of membership.
+The business committee shall have power to prescribe rules and regulations governing future membership including adoptions and loss of membership.

 ARTICLE III-GOVERNING BODY